-In this post, we will show you how to repair coolant leaking from an engine block or radiator easily and fast without tools.
+In this post, we will show you how to repair coolant leaking from an engine block or radiator quickly and fast without tools.
 This is the trick many mechanics don’t want to tell you about and should only take you about 15 minutes.

 If you have the following symptoms in your car you could have a leaking engine block or radiator.